BreeeZe/rpos/README.md

 #How to:

-Download the code on your machine (which has nodejs installed) and restore the dependencies using the "npm update" command.
+Download the code on your machine (one which has nodejs installed) and restore the dependencies using the "npm update" command.
+Or if you have MS Visual Studio 2013, open the solution and build it.

-Copy the code to your Pi
+Copy the code to your Pi.

 to stream h264 video [ source http://forum.synology.com/enu/viewtopic.php?f=82&t=69224&start=15#p289293 ] :